 Figure 6.2.4.3.1-1: PDN connection establishment enhancement

-For each PDN connection, after the PGW-C+SMF determines the associated S-NSSAI based on operator policies, it stores the identity of the PDN connection and the S-NSSAI associated with the PDN connection into the HSS+UDM.
+For each PDN connection, after the PGW-C+SMF determines the associated S-NSSAI based on operator policies, it registers with the UDM and stores the identity of the PDN connection (default EPS Bearer ID) and the S-NSSAI associated with the PDU Session ID into the HSS+UDM.

 The S-NSSAI stored in the HSS+UDM will be used for AMF selection and V-SMF selection.